Olympic Games (film)

-Olympic Games is a 1927 American short silent comedy film directed by Anthony Mack.
-It was the 63rd Our Gang short subject to be released.
+Olympic Games is a 1927 American short silent comedy film, the 63th in the Our Gang series, directed by Anthony Mack.

 Plot

-The Gang competes in their version of the Olympics.
-As the boys try their hand at shot put, pole vault, and hurdles, Wheezer arrives and begins to teach Minnie how to do a Razzberry.
-They secretly razzle the Gang, and the gang keeps beating up an outsider who they accuse of the razzles.
-Farina tries the shot put, then later exhibits an exceptional pole vault.
-Joe has troubles with the pull up bar and a javelin.
+The gang competes in their version of the Olympics.
+As the boys try shot put, pole vault and hurdles, Wheezer teaches Minnie how to blow a raspberry.
+They secretly razzle the gang, but the gang attacks an outsider whom they accuse of making the noises.
+Farina tries the shot put, then later exhibits an exceptional ability in pole vaulting.
+Joe has troubles with the pull-up bar and javelin.
 Peggy and Jean arrive to cheer on their hero, Joe.
-A rival gang appears and begins to pelt the kids with eggs and tomatoes.
-The Gang returns fire and hilarity results.
-They eventually catch Wheezer and Minnie razzing them; and they confront Wheezer.
-Wheezer sics Minnie on the Gang as they run away, Minnie on their heels.
+A rival gang appears and pelts the kids with eggs and tomatoes, and the gang returns fire.
+They eventually catch Wheezer and Minnie razzing them and then run away with Minnie on their heels.